blahajjessie/13s-wiki/vm_setup/loaners.md

 # For Students with Loaner Laptops

 If you're on this page, it's because you've borrowed one of our laptops that has VirtualBox already set up.
+If that's not you, [go back to the main page](index) and follow the instructions for whichever type of personal computer you have.

 ## Logging in